j-freddy/j-freddy.github.io/_posts/2023-02-24-support-vector-machines.md

   Binary classification refers to the task of categorising input data into one of 2 classes.
 In our case, the input data is the set of features describing the fungi: height, cap width.
-Our 2 classes are honey mushroom and autumn skullcap.
+Our 2 classes are honey mushroom and velvet shank.
   <br /><br />

   Supervised learning refers to training a model using data points with labels.